 Preparation of Data

 Now that you have piles of data, you need to prepare it for modeling.
 This step is undoubtedly where human involvement becomes a necessity.
-Of course, within call center monitoring, there are a lot of different problems that require a solution.
+Of course, within call center monitoring, many different problems require a solution.
 Those problems can change, too.
-Therefore, it is essential that you have human involvement in deciding which of those problems you need to solve, and at what time.
+Therefore, you must have human involvement in deciding which of those problems you need to solve, and at what time.

-No matter how good AI becomes in the future, it is unlikely that it will be able to figure those problems out with a high degree of accuracy.
-Yes, it may be able to predict which issues need a resolution, but it will not always get it right.
-Only humans know the full business strategy and how each component fits together to produce the end result.
+No matter how good AI becomes in the future, it is unlikely to figure out those problems with a high degree of accuracy.
+Yes, it may predict which issues need a resolution, but it will not always get it right.
+Only humans know the full business strategy and how each component fits together to produce the result.

 Furthermore, people need to “clean” the data.
-You may get regular errors in data collection that can be changed within the AI system itself to prevent future occurrences, but you will still get rogue data from time to time.
+You may get regular data collection errors that can be changed within the AI system itself to prevent future occurrences, but you will still get rogue data from time to time.

-After you have all of the clean data that you wish to make a model of, you need to decide which methodology you want to model on.
-There are two main categories of methods, each with subsets of their own.
+After you have all of the clean data you wish to make a model of, you need to decide which methodology you want to model.
+There are two main categories of methods, each with subsets of its own.
 There is regression analysis and classification analysis.
-We will not go into each of the subgroups and how they work within this article, but again, as with the preparation, people need to decide the factors for the modeling, and not AI.
+We will not go into each of the subgroups and how they work within this article, but again, as with the preparation, people need to decide the factors for the modeling, not AI.